Skip to content

 OUTPUTS

-It defines the delivery points where results are produced during execution (e.g., Output1–4).
-Each software process generates its associated outputs, which are either stored as final results or re-routed as inputs of subsequent software processes within the workflow.
+It defines the delivery points where results are produced during execution (e.g., Output1-4).
+Each software process generates its own outputs, which are either stored as final results or re-routed as inputs of subsequent software processes within the workflow.

 CONFIGURATION

-It orchestrates how the application is controlled by the operator across different study scenarios (e.g., Study1–2).
-For each study, the operator defines which inputs are Fixed (constant throughout the study) and which are Variable (changing between individual test).
-This enables automated batch execution of multiple tests (e.g., Test1–3) by systematically updating the inputs.
+It orchestrates how the application is controlled by the operator across different study scenarios (e.g., Study1-2).
+For each study, the operator defines which inputs are Fixed (constant throughout the study) and which are Variable (changing between individual tests).
+This enables automated batch execution of multiple tests (e.g., Test1-3) by systematically updating the inputs.

 TRACEABILITY